 The proof of the pudding is in the eating, London says.
 Promoters will eventually see they can fill their festivals with Australian acts and the punters will come — they don’t always need a Kendrick Lamar to get people through the gates.

 “When you go to the festivals and you see that Gang of Youths and Hilltop Hoods and Amy Shark packed out their stages during Splendour and everyone knew every word and rapped every word and there was such a buzz in the air.
 That leaves us room to think, ‘Well maybe this is actually possible and we don’t need those big huge internationals all the time.”

 When asked to pick which artists they think will crack the big time over the next couple of years, Vegas and London came up with a pretty similar list.
 For Vegas, it’s Kota Banks, Maribelle, CXLOE, Nicole Millar, G Flip, Mallrat, Tkay Maidza, and Brisbane rapper Miss Blanks — while London throws Gretta Ray, Muki, Jess Kent, and Jack River into the mix.
 Let’s be real, that’s a pretty banging playlist.

 There’s only one thing left to do, Nina Las Vegas adds, and that’s to get out and buy some fucking tickets to their shows.

 “We’ve got all this great music, all these good streaming numbers, we just need to get people to shows,” she stresses.
 “I really hope the Australian people get behind these young artists and show their support.
 Because it is a new generation of performers, and it is a new sound.
 It’s not gonna be your usual show, it’s not always going to be a band show.”

 “Building a movement is building a community, and it involves everyone out there.”

-Jules LeFevre is Junkee’s Music Writer.
+Jules LeFevre is Junkee’s Music Editor.
 She is obsessed with pop music.
 She is on Twitter.